 PIN LOCATION OF SOHOTON COVE

-The entrance to Sohoton Cave – Titikan Lagoon
+The entrance to Sohoton Cove – Titikan Lagoon

 ARRIVING AT SOHOTON COVE NATIONAL PARK

 As the boat entered Sohoton Cove we cruised through the Titikan Lagoon before docking at the pier at Sohoton Cove National Park.
 The water was bluer than I had ever imagined – and I mean SERIOUSLY BLUE!!

 WHAT TO EXPECT ON THE SOHOTON CAVE TOUR